 Rotary screw compressors are generally used in plants requiring roughly 25-250 HP, although some modern machines can reach up to 600HP.
 Rotary compressors use two intermeshing helical rotors (screws) to force the air into a smaller and smaller space, thus creating pressure.
 Oil is used throughout for lubrication, sealing, and heat absorption.
 Before usable air exits the chamber, the oil must be removed.
 This process uses oil filters that must be replaced regularly.
 Although oil-free options exist, trace amounts are commonly found in regular screw compressors.

-Dynamic compressors pressurize air through the use of rotating impellers which accelerate and decelerate the air.
+Dynamic compressors pressurize air by using rotating impellers that accelerate and decelerate it.
 The deceleration, or restriction, of the air is what creates the increase in pressure.
 Some of these compressors are completely oil-free for highly sensitive environments.
 Axial and centrifugal are both dynamic displacement compressors.

 Axial compressors are not typically used in industrial settings and are traditionally seen in jet engines, high-speed ship engines, and small-scale power stations.